luslab/luslab.github.io/_docs/nextflow_set_up.md

 ## Nextflow step up

-Key tools to install to develop or run pipelines in Nextflow.
+Check list of key tools to develop or run pipelines in Nextflow.
+- [ ]iTerm2
+- [ ]HomeBrew
+- [ ]GitHub
+- [ ]GitKraken
+- [ ]Docker

-- VSC code: extensions needed (Docker, Nextflow ...? )
+- [ ]VSC code: extensions needed (Docker, Nextflow ...? )
-- JAVA
-- Nextflow
+- [ ]JAVA
-- Docker
+- [ ]Nextflow
-- Home Brew
+- [ ]Home Brew

+### Terminal
+You would need to use terminal commands to run Nextflow and to install the majority of the required tools.
+If you are on a Mac we reccomend using [iTerm2](https://iterm2.com/) instead of the default terminal
+Windows alternative?

+### Installing Homebrew:
+Homebrew is a free and open-source software package management system that simplifies the installation of the softwares you'll need to run Nextflow.
+Homebrew is compatible with Apple's operating system macOS as well as Linux.
+Paste the following into a macOS terminal or Linux shell prompt:
+`/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`
+This script installs Homebrew to /usr/local for macOS Intel, /opt/homebrew for Apple Silicon, so that you don't need to type "sudo" to install packages.
+The script will ask you to confirm each time it install a software package.
+If you are using macOS, make sure you have command line tools (CTL) for Xcode installed.
+If not, type the following code before installation:
+`xcode-select --install`

-### Version Control
+### Version Control and Reproducibility tools
+#### GitHub
-Similarly to other  Version control is an essential practice to track and manage changes when developing on Nextflow.
-Especially when multiple developers/teams work together on the same project (as we do in our Hackathons).
+Similarly to other programming models, Version control is an essential practice to track and manage changes when developing on Nextflow.
+Especially when multiple developers/teams work together on the same project,as we do in our Hackathons.
+Therefore you should first create a **[Github account]**(https://github.com/) and then provide your github account to a lab member in order to have access to our [Luslab GitHub account](https://github.com/luslab/luslab.github.io)

+You can find more info on Version Control and GitHub on our dedicated wiki pages on [reproducibility](https://luslab.github.io/reproducibility/intro/) and [git](https://luslab.github.io/reproducibility/git/)

+#### GitKraken
+Once you have a gitHub account, we suggest using the Git GUI [GitKraken](https://www.gitkraken.com/)to graphically visualize the history and changes to your repos,  which offers a more intuiive approach to working with Git.
+Download [Here](https://www.gitkraken.com/download) the free GitKraken desktop version (Mac, Windows or Linux).
+Once installed, syncronise GitKraken with your GitHub account.

+#### Docker